Pre – Ramble – I Mean Amble.

 When I print one of my iPad artworks, I need to do “proof prints” and make any necessary changes (with my finger, which I prefer, rather than use a stylus) to the drawing or painting – the “pixel” plate – to get the print I want.

 This I can do immediately when using an inkjet printer at home.
 This is also a help as a preview, before I upload it to my Red Bubble shop.
-As I prefer to make my own art prints and cards, I use this shop for mainly products I don’t make myself.
+As I prefer to make my own art prints and cards, I use this shop mainly for products I don’t make myself.

 With laser printing (which I initially used quite often) I emailed my images as pdfs, to my local “Office Choice” store.
 Then after picking them up, I could see where I may have to rework them, before resending them again…